- Important Changes

 During the annual enrollment and transfer period, you may enroll in Medical or Dependent Care accounts via Edison Self Service; election forms are also available from your payroll/personnel officer or in the Forms section of this website.
 If you choose enroll in a reimbursement account, Edison will generate a confirmation email to you when your enrollment has been processed.

-If you are hired after the annual enrollment and transfer period, you will have 30 days from your employment date to sign up for Medical and Dependent Care accounts.
+If you are hired after the annual enrollment and transfer period, your coverage will begin the first of the month following one full month of employment.
 Return the completed Election Form to Benefits Administration.
 Your period of coverage will begin on the first day of the month when your first deduction occurs.

 back to top